Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 'They're taking advantage of the housing market'

-Now they're faced with the choice to pay the additional $100,000 and hope to move in next spring, or take their $25,000 deposit back, even though it's worth considerably less in the GTA housing market than four years ago.
+Now they're faced with the choice of paying the additional $100,000 and hoping to move in next spring or taking their $25,000 deposit back, even though it's worth considerably less in the GTA housing market than four years ago.

-Home prices have skyrocketed in Barrie, about an hour north of Toronto, in recent years.
+Home prices have skyrocketed in Barrie, which is about 100 kilometres north of Toronto, in recent years.
 When Pace first started selling the units in 2017, the average price was $502,755.
 That's increased to $876,018 as of this past October, according to the Canadian Real Estate Association.

 "They're taking advantage of the housing market," said Margaret Geniole, 75.
 "I don't think it's right.
 They expect us to honour our contract.
 We expect them to honour theirs."